Skip to content

 pip install -r raspberry_os_requirements.txt --index-url https://www.piwheels.org/simple --extra-index-url https://pypi.org/simple

-Step 7 β€” Enable Autostart
+Step 7 β€” Finish with the installer

 Install on Non-GPIO Devices (Development Mode)